grafana/grafana/docs/sources/administration/provisioning.md

 ## Config file

-Checkout the [configuration](/installation/configuration) page for more information about what you can configure in `grafana.ini`
+Checkout the [configuration](/installation/configuration) page for more information on what you can configure in `grafana.ini`

 ### Config file locations